 European Ceramics Society membership

-Prof Jon Binner, chair of The Ceramics Society, writes to remind IOM3 members of membership of the European Ceramics Society.
+Prof Jon Binner, current President of The European Ceramics Society and a former President of the IOM3 and Chair of The Ceramics Society, writes to remind IOM3 members of the benefits of membership of the European Ceramics Society.

-- To consult with and bring together individuals and representatives of members, research establishments, academic bodies and institutions of governments and other bodies including the Commission of the European Union
+- To consult with and bring together individuals and representatives of academic bodies, research establishments, companies and Government institutions, including the Commission of the European Union, to their mutual benefit.

-- To collect, disseminate and exchange information with other organisations
+- To collect, disseminate and exchange information between and with other organisations.

-- To promote planning, promotion and organisation of conferences and meetings
+- To promote planning, promotion and organisation of conferences, meetings, training events and workshops.

-- To procure planning, printing, publication and circulation of technical papers
+- To procure the planning, printing, publication and circulation of technical papers.

-- Every two years the ECerS organises a general Conference, held in one of the member countries.
-ECerS members get a discount on the cost of registration.
-For information, in 2017 the next ECerS conference will be held in Budapest from July 9 – 13; see http://ecers2017.akcongress.com/ for more details.
+- Every two years, in the odd-numbered years, ECerS organises a major, international conference that is held in one of the member countries.
+ECerS members get a discount on the cost of registration and hence attendance.

 - The activities of the Young Ceramists Network (YCN) – a network for young people (under 40 years old and in industry or academia, including Masters and PhD students) conducting research in the field of ceramics.
 The YCN also co-ordinates Summer Schools, Training Actions, Researcher Mobility and Exchange Programmes.

-If you haven't already done so, you can select your preferred technical group by logging in and editing your profile's "interests and preferences" section.
+If you haven't already done so, you can select your preferred technical group by logging in and editing your IOM3 profile in the "interests and preferences" section.

 Professor Jon Binner, CEng, FIMMM, FECerS, FACerS